 If you’re willing to try this yourself, a few things to know in advance: plan to book ahead of time (because booking was kind of hard to do–you might have to call a couple times to get through to someone, since their hours vary depending on the classes happening on any given day), and if you show up for a class that’s scheduled before 11:30 am, don’t listen to what anyone tells you about needing to “check in at the Adventure Center” (It won’t be open that early in the morning.
 I found this out the hard way, so just go straight to the crater.
 There are clearly marked signs that will take you there).
 Also, if you’re traveling solo like me, you’ll only be able to book a class if other people are already signed up (classes need to be at least 2 people or more in order to actually happen).

-Uber works just fine in Salt Lake City and Park City.
-I’m not sure I’d rely on it outside of these two areas, though.
+Uber & Lyft both work just fine in Salt Lake City and Park City.
+I’m not sure I’d rely on it outside of Salt Lake and Park City in the more suburban areas, though.

 Salt Lake City has a really efficient light rail tram system that runs from the airport to downtown and the surrounding areas.
 Called the TRAX, this public transportation system can pretty much take you anywhere you need to go while you’re in Salt Lake City proper.